38th U. S. Infantry Regiment (Rock of the Marne)

 The soldiers of a recently reconstituted rifle platoon forward deployed to South Korea looked ahead to an imminent battalion full layout inspection by the battalion command group.
 The core of the platoon had already formed a sense that it would pursue collective excellence in all platoon endeavors.
 The rank and file of the platoon viewed the inspection as an individual and collective opportunity to demonstrate that pursuit and their commitment to it.

-The platoon’s soldiers were a mix of volunteers, the last of the Viet Nam War drafted men, Korean Augmentation to the U. S. Army (KATUSA), Republic of Korea men, and some longer service Regular Army non-commissioned officers.
+The platoon’s soldiers were a mix of volunteers, the last of the Viet Nam War drafted men, Korean Augmentation to the U. S. Army (KATUSA), Republic of Korea men, and some longer service Regular Army non-commissioned officers and junior enlisted men.
 The platoon’s essential core and driving force was forming around a group of 15 soldiers who had been in the last group of drafted men before introduction of the All Volunteer Army (VOLAR) and had come through basic and advanced training together forming bonds that carried forward into the platoon.
 They had formed a collective goal that could be characterized “as doing their national service creditably and with honor.”
 They proved a most estimable and unique group of young men.

 The schedule of the battalion had been a busy one operationally since the reforming of the platoon a few months earlier.
 The soldiers of the platoon had been engaged in a very challenging program training wise, in garrison, and the field.
 Despite the challenges of the schedule, the National Service soldiers oriented much of their extremely limited garrison off duty time to scratch basketball and other athletic and team building activity.
-Though some soldiers, as was their want, pursued the ancient entertainment of soldiers through the centuries—enjoying the “charms of the ville.”
+Though some soldiers did, as was their want, pursue the ancient entertainment of soldiers through the centuries—enjoying the “charms of the ville.”
 But the core group’s agenda was gaining momentum.

 As the inspection approached and the platoon prepared, a trait of the collective group that had been emerging over the last several weeks was becoming more apparent.
 The core group would sign on to achieve an objective, typically, positively aligned with the mission.
 If a platoon member began operating counter to supporting the effort, the leaders of the group “worked” with the soldier that was out of step to bring him along.